to-sim-or-not-to-sim/polypy/README.md

 - There are three different functions to create the n-th Legendre, Laguerre and Hermite polynomials.

 ## Example of use
 After putting [this file](polypy.py) in your working directory you can import the library like this: [import polypy as plp](getting_started.png).
 [This](example.png) is an example of use after.
 This library is not yet available on PyPI, so you need to place polypy.py in your project directory to use it.
+Now there is also the function "test_Poly()" to see an example of code built in the library.

+# Additions
+## SODE class
+This class represents separable ODE and solve Cauchy problem related using second-order taylor expansions for a better approximation and plotting the solution.
+This can be confronted with the actual solution as I've done in the "test_SODE()" function, which is also an example of use of this class.

 ---

-Possible future updates: adding ODE solvers, code cleanup, other improvements.
+Possible future updates: adding general ODE solvers and root finding algorithms (like Newton), code cleanup, other improvements.

 ---

-Note: this is a oersinal project created for learning.
-It can be updated during time, but this is not guarandteed.
+Note: this is a persinal project created for learning.
+It can be updated during time, but this is not guaranteed.